 If you're a solo budget traveller eager to see what all the fuss is about, Hong Kong Pub Crawl offers a Wednesday evening crawl (per person HK$10) on race days that includes a couple of hours at Happy Valley, a beer voucher and a quick how-to on betting.

 For a blowout experience, join the Come Horseracing Tour (per person from HK$1390) offered by Gray Line Tours.
-The package includes transportation, meals, all-you-can-drink wine or beer, and admission to the members' area; they are available on race days for both courses.
+The package includes transport, meals, all-you-can-drink wine or beer, and admission to the members' area; packages are available on race days for both courses.

 Hong Kong has a glut of martial-arts programs, but only a few have special arrangements for English-speaking visitors.